deekeh/scrapp/README.md

 logout.php - This page is not displayed, it just deletes the session and redirects to main page when the user logs out of the website sell.html - The user can apply for his scrap to be sold on the website*

-Future uploads and updates:
-The main page will display information about the website Database will be included

 Update:
 Database is included